First Amendment audit: Criticism

 Auditing has been controversial due to the tactics auditors have used in attempting to elicit potential reactions from police officers and private citizens alike.
 Many of these tactics have been criticized as they include the use of intimidation, harassment, and even criminal instigation.

 Critics argue that audits are often confrontational in nature, as auditors often refuse to self-identify or explain their activities.
 Some auditors yell insults, derogatory language, and vulgarities at police officers who attempt to stop them from recording and insist on identification.
+Other auditors have also been known to enter public buildings asserting that they have a legal right to openly carry firearms (a right covered by the Second Amendment), leading to accusations that such auditors are engaged in intimidation and harassment.

-Some auditors have also been known to enter public buildings asserting that they have a legal right to openly carry firearms (a right covered by the Second Amendment, not the First), leading to accusations that auditors are engaged in intimidation, harassment, and domestic terrorism.
-While not all are members of the sovereign citizen movement, a number are either members or express certain philosophies shared by these anarchic oriented groups.
+The language and tactics of some auditors have also drawn criticism for being similar to those used by the anti-government sovereign citizen movement.

 Critics have also noted that many auditors profit from the videos they publish on YouTube and other platforms.
 According to a report by The Daily Beast, the growing popularity of online auditing videos has led to "ruthless competition" among auditors, which has incentivized more dramatic, confrontational, and abusive videos.

 Legal status in the United States

-The rights cited typically in audits are freedom of speech and freedom of the press in the First Amendment, freedom from unreasonable searches and seizures in the Fourth Amendment, and the right to remain silent in the Fifth Amendment of the United States Constitution.
+The rights cited typically in audits are freedom of speech and freedom of the press in the First Amendment, freedom from unreasonable searches and seizures in the Fourth Amendment and the right to remain silent in the Fifth Amendment of the United States Constitution.
+In some cases, auditors have also faced charges such as harassment, resisting arrest, breach of peace, trespassing, or, less commonly, stalking or other offenses arising from confrontations during audits.

 Public recording

 The legality of recording police in public was first clearly established in a United States jurisdiction following the case of Glik v.
 Cunniffe in the United States Court of Appeals for the First Circuit, which confirmed that restricting a person's right to film in public would violate their First and Fourth Amendment rights.
-Although the Supreme Court of the United States had yet to affirm a right to record government employees As of 9 November 2022, it is on record declaring that there is a "paramount public interest in a free flow of information to the people concerning public officials."
+As of 9 November 2022, although the Supreme Court of the United States had yet to affirm a right to record government employees, it is on record declaring that there is a "paramount public interest in a free flow of information to the people concerning public officials."

 As the Seventh Circuit Court of Appeals ruled in ACLU v.
-Alvarez, "[t]he act of making an audio or audiovisual recording is necessarily included within the First Amendment's guarantee of speech and press rights as a corollary of the right to disseminate the resulting recording.
+Alvarez, "the act of making an audio or audiovisual recording is necessarily included within the First Amendment's guarantee of speech and press rights as a corollary of the right to disseminate the resulting recording.
 The right to publish or broadcast an audio or audiovisual recording would be insecure, or largely ineffective, if the antecedent act of making the recording is wholly unprotected."

 Bystanders may object to being filmed in public, but courts have generally held that, when in public spaces, people do not have a reasonable expectation that they will not be recorded on video.
-There are, however, some limitations to this, such as mental health, correctional, and juvenile probation facilities.